This is an Elite feature

 So it seems Google found that product prices on your product pages are different than the ones you provided it the product feed.
 If this would actually be true than it would make sense for Google to disapprove the products as you would not want to advertise products on Google Shopping with wrong product prices.
 This would, most-likely, result in lower conversion rates and unhappy consumers.

-But is Google right?
+Is Google right?
 Are the prices incorrect indeed?
 You pick some of the disapproved items and check them on your website.
 But…hey…Google is wrong!
 Prices displayed on your website match exactly with the prices put in your product feed.
-Why than does Google think the prices are incorrect?
+Why then does Google think the prices are incorrect?
 It took me some time to find out why Google disapproved all of these products.
-Initially I though that our plugin, WooCommerce Product Feed Pro, was to blaim.
-After-all, developing such a complex plugin does not go without making mistakes every now and than :).
-But it was not the plugin who was to blaim, it is a bug in WooCommerce that caused Google to, eventually, disapprove all variable products!
-This WooCommerce bug is still present in the current 3.3.3 release of WooCommerce and it causes the structured data markup (what is structured data markup) for all variable products to show the price of the cheapest variable version of a products.
+Initially I though that our plugin, WooCommerce Product Feed Pro, was to blame.
+After-all, developing such a complex plugin does not go without making mistakes every now and then :).
+But it was not the plugin who was to blame, it is a bug in WooCommerce that caused Google to, eventually, disapprove all variable products!
+This WooCommerce bug is still present in the current 4.9 release of WooCommerce and it causes the structured data markup for all variable products to show the price of the cheapest variable version of a products.
 All variable products, apart from the cheapest one, therefor have a structured data markup price that is different than the price that is being put in the product feed and as a result Google will disapprove all of those variations.

 What a pity, not being able to advertise on most of your variable products in Google Shopping!
 The WooCommerce bug is known with the developers of WooCommerce but it seems it will not be on the radar for a while to get fixed.
 Thats why we have decided to add a feature to our WooCommerce Product Feed PRO plugin that fixes this bug for you.
 All you have to do is enable the ‘Fix WooCommerce (JSON-LD) structured data bug’ option in the plugin settings section of our plugin:

 Enabling this option will result in the structured data markup bug being fixed on all your product variations pages so Google will find that prices match those being put in the product feed.
 You will slowly see the number of disapproved items, due to incorrect prices, drop and extra clicks come in from your Google Adwords Shopping campaign.
-Enjoy this new cool feature of our plugin!
+Not only will the above feature fix the price mismatch issue for product variations it will also fix a WooCommerce availability bug for product variations.
+When a variable product is “in stock” all of its variations automatically get the same “in stock” value in your structured data, even though when a product variation has zero stock.
+Since your feed does contain the “out_of_stock” correct availability value for that variation this will result in your product variation being disapproved by Google.
+The above feature will fix this and make sure that the structured data of your product variation also contains the OutOfStock value.